szager-chromium/rr/Usage.md

 </pre>
 and reboot.

-If you see an error message like the following when you run rr
+**IMPORTANT**: If you built rr from source, then `$rrobjdir/lib` must be in your `LD_LIBRARY_PATH`.
+Otherwise you'll see an error message like the following when you run rr

     ERROR: ld.so: object 'librrpreload.so' from LD_PRELOAD cannot be preloaded: ignored.

-then rr's objdir isn't in your `LD_LIBRARY_PATH`.
-You should never see this if you installed rr from a distribution package.
+And you may see rr abort with a message like `-> Unhandled IPC call 23`.
 To fix this problem, add a line like the following to your .bashrc

     export LD_LIBRARY_PATH="$HOME/rr/obj/lib:${LD_LIBRARY_PATH}"

 where `$HOME/rr/obj/` is your rr objdir.

+You don't have to worry about this if you installed rr from a distribution package.

 ## Recording an execution